madroach/minimalist/README.txt

       * 'reset' - clear all modes for specified user

 suspend <list> :
-    Stop receiving of messages from specified mailing list
+    (obsolete) Stop receiving of messages from specified mailing list

 resume <list> :
-    Restore receiving of messages from specified mailing list
+    (obsolete) Restore receiving of messages from specified mailing list

 maxsize <list> <size> :
-    Set maximum size (in bytes) of messages, which user wants to receive
+    (obsolete) Set maximum size (in bytes) of messages, which user wants to receive

 which [<email>] :
     Return list of lists to which user is subscribed